-If you pull like this, the muscles that bend the elbow will pull against you-and get stronger.
+If you pull like this, the muscles that bend the elbow will pull against youand get stronger.

 The muscles that straighten the elbow will not be used-and will get weaker.

-Even if the child herself tries to straighten her elbow, the pain will cause the stronger bending muscles to tighten.
+muscles to tighten.

 As a result, these exercises may strengthen the bending muscles instead of the weaker straightening muscles.
 This means that these exercises can actually make contractures get worse!